dochatanddev/flexible_automation/readme.md

 Use refTaker to take ref (basically a link to that block in a form of new block).
 Example: use refTaker on 2 different chests.
-Place refs of these chests in filter to transfer items between referenced chests.
+Place refs of these chests in mover to transfer items between referenced chests.

 ## How to install this mod: